 - 2021 results: Novak Djokovic (Men’s Singles Champion), Naomi Osaka (Women’s Singles Champion)

 French Open Odds

 - Dates: May/June

 - Prize Money: €38 million (2020)

-- Men’s favorites: Rafael Nadal, Novak Djokovic, Dominic Thiem
+- Men’s favourites: Rafael Nadal, Novak Djokovic, Dominic Thiem

-- Women’s favorites: Petra Kvitova, Victoria Azarenka, Serena Williams
+- Women’s favourites: Petra Kvitova, Victoria Azarenka, Serena Williams

 - 2021 Results: Novak Djokovic (Men’s Singles Champion), Barbora Krejčíková (Women’s Singles Champion)